cityofaustin/kpi-data-dashboard/README.md

 - publish a dashboard to track how many surveys are done
 - publish the data for everyone to study

-So this repo has code to help us do that stuff.
+So this repo has code to help us do that stuff

-more info later =)